turingschool/front-end-curriculum/lessons/module-1/aria-accessibility.md

 ### Your Turn
 <!-- Turn and discuss with your neighbor.
 Answer these questions and come up with an analogies for role, state and properties -->

-Turn to your neighbor and explain what a property is?
+- Turn to your neighbor and explain what a property is?
+- Come up with a good analogy for property?
-How are properties different from state?
+- How are properties different from state?

 ## Video ##